franckalbinet/gis-training-jelsa/master-course/src/zonal-statistics-thematic-mapping.md

 Save your work as a QGIS project.

 ### 3. Avoiding perception bias
 There is one issue with the thematic map produced previously: it might visually over emphasize the largest commune whatever the quantitative value to map.
 It is usually considered a bad practice to produce "Choropleth" maps for absolute quantitative data (though very common).
-Instead, we prefer to "normalize" by calculating for instance in our case a density: "the number of cases by km<sup>2</sup>".
+Instead, we prefer to "normalize" by calculating for instance in our case a density: **the number of cases by km<sup>2</sup>**.

+Hence, the first thing to do is to calculate the area (in km<sup>2</sup>) for each commune: